 Engaging and exciting the surrounding community remains a focus for the amended master plan and ensuring any stage in the park's development reflects this community is important.
-Throughout the master plan amendment process, short-term development alternatives were presented during the public workshops to elicit responses from participants.
+Throughout the master plan amendment process, shortterm development alternatives were presented during the public workshops to elicit responses from participants.
 The public's reactions and responses to these alternatives assisted in establishing the priorities for the \$5.4 million budgeted for the next stage of improvements.
 (See Appendices C & D for public comments received on prioritized development).
 What emerged from this feedback is a series of targeted interventions and improvements that current and future Baileywick Park visitors most wanted to see included in the initial stages of development.
 The Priority Development Plan includes:

-- An Open-Air Multi-Use Pavilion - Reuse of all existing play equipment - Installation of multiple "sail" shade structures over the playground equipment - A new Woodland Experience play area focusing on engaging children with the adjacent wooded area. - Woodland Experience play equipment focused on providing interesting ways for children to travel down the side slope (zipline, rope ladder, slides, etc.) - A fenced 1/2 3/4 acre wooded dog park separated into a large dog section and a small dog section with a shared vestibule entry. - Buffer/Screening planting around the dog park perimeter - New natural trails - 31 space expansion to the existing parking lot - A new 40 space parking lot adjacent to the sport courts - General landscape improvements hile the Master Plan Amendment process provided a guide for the future design of Baileywick park, the approval process outlines the implementation of the amended master plan and construction of the priority development plan.
+- Four fenced and lighted multi-use courts - A rigid shade structure with fans over all sport courts - Installation of a rubberized play surface to replace the existing mulch surface - Reuse of all existing play equipment - Installation of multiple "sail" shade structures over the playground equipment - A new Woodland Experience play area focusing on engaging children with the adjacent wooded area. - Woodland Experience play equipment focused on providing interesting ways for children to travel down the side slope (zipline, rope ladder, slides, etc.) - A fenced one-acre wooded dog park separated into a 3⁄4 acre large dog section and a 1⁄4 acre small dog section with a shared vestibule entry. - Buffer/Screening planting around the dog park perimeter - New natural trails - A new 24 space parking lot adjacent to the multi-purpose field - 31 space expansion to the existing parking lot - A new 40 space parking lot adjacent to the sport courts - General landscape improvements hile the Master Plan Amendment process provided a guide for the future design of Baileywick park, the approval process outlines the implementation of the amended master plan and construction of the priority development plan.
 The next steps for implementing the draft amended master plan are: